radwanzoubi1/Dimensionality-Reduction/README.md

 ### Dimensionality-Reduction

 The **Dimensionality Reduction Project** focuses on detecting distracted driving behaviors using a dataset of **22,424 colored images** from dashboard cameras.
-By applying image preprocessing, **Principal Component Analysis (PCA)**, Randomized PCA, and feature extraction techniques like DAISY, we reduce data complexity to enable effective classification of distracted behaviors.
+By applying image preprocessing, **Principal Component Analysis (PCA)** and **Randomized PCA (RPCA)** using **Scikit-learn**, along with feature extraction techniques like DAISY, we reduce data complexity to enable effective classification of distracted behaviors.
 This project aims to enhance road safety and support better risk assessments.

 ---
 ### About the Dataset